kleeadrian/Grafana-Copilot-Metrics/README.md

-# Grafana and Copilot Metrics Dashboard
+## Grafana and Copilot Metrics Dashboard

-This is a personal project where I've developed a sample dashboard in Grafana Cloud to help teams and companies visualise GitHub copilot metrics within Grafana via the [Copilot API](https://docs.github.com/en/rest/copilot/copilot-usage?apiVersion=2022-11-28)
+This is a personal project where I've developed a sample dashboard in Grafana Cloud to help teams and companies visualise GitHub copilot metrics within Grafana via the [Copilot API](https://docs.github.com/en/rest/copilot/copilot-usage?apiVersion=2022-11-28).
+Feel free to make suggestions in the Issues tab and get in contact via [Contact Info](#contact-info)